tymyrddin/codes-edr/vuln-discovery-windows/README.md

 ## Adding new checks:

-To add a new check to any `.cpp` scanner (Windows, MacOS, Linux):
+To add a new check to any `.cpp` scanner:

 * Create a new function in the appropriate namespace
 * Implement the check logic
 * Add the function pointer to the checks vector in run_*_checks()

-Example for Windows:
+Example:

 ```commandline
 namespace win_checks {